A Robust Similarity Estimator: The Similarity Estimator

 \subsection{Similarity Estimator under Variance Heterogeneity}

-In a more general scenario, where the variables are not necessarily assumed to have identical variances, the interpretation of the similarity estimator is different.
-Let the covariance matrix of a random vector $x=(x_{1},x_{2})^{\prime}$ is positive definite and is given by
+In a more general scenario, where the variables are not necessarily scale homogeneous, the interpretation of the similarity estimator is different.
+Let the scatter matrix of $x=(x_{1},x_{2})^{\prime}$ is such that $\sigma_{1}$ and $\sigma_{2}$ may be non-identical.

-where $\sigma_{1}^{2}$ and $\sigma_{2}^{2}$ are not necessarily identical.
 Consider quantity $\xi=\frac{2\sigma_{12}}{\sigma_{1}^{2}+\sigma_{2}^{2}}$, which we refer to as the \textit{coefficient of resemblance}.
-This coefficient is closely related to the Pearson correlation coefficient, $\rho$, and can be interpreted as an alternative measure of statistical association between random variables.
+This coefficient is closely related to the linear correlation coefficient, $\rho$, and can be interpreted as an alternative measure of statistical association between random variables.
 More particularly, $\rho$ and $\xi$ are proportionally related,